Tatxo Benet: Biography

 In June 1987, Tatxo was appointed Head of the Sports Department, a position he held for almost ten years, until September 1996.
 During the period he was Head of Sports, and along with Jaume Roures, TV3 acquired the rights and exclusive broadcasting in Catalonia for the Spanish La Liga and the Copa del Rey, UEFA Champions League, Wimbledon and US Open tennis tournaments, the four Grand Slam golf tournaments: British Open, US Open, Augusta Masters and USPGA, as well as many other top-level Spanish and international competitions, breaking the monopoly held by Spanish Televisión Española up to this point.
 During this period, the appearance and content of sports programming underwent significant modernization, as well as the way networks utilized different sporting footage and images.
-In fact, TV3’s Channel 33 was soon transformed into a sports channel given the quality and volume of broadcasts and sports programs the channel featured, especially at weekends.
+In fact, TV3's Channel 33 was soon transformed into a sports channel given the quality and volume of broadcasts and sports programs the channel featured, especially at weekends.
 During the 1992 Barcelona Olympic Games Tatxo was appointed director and Head of Canal Olímpic, broadcasting the games in Catalan 24 hours a day.

 With the creation of FORTA, the Federación de Organismos de Radio y Televisión Autonómica, which brings together all the regional autonomous TV and radio networks in Spain, Tatxo was appointed Coordinator and Head of the Sports Division.

 In January 1997, Tatxo moved to Madrid and was appointed General Director of Audiovisual Sport, a company participated by Sogecable (40%), Antonio Asensio (40%) and Televisió de Catalunya (20%), which was set up to commercialize the media rights to the Spanish Football League.

 In the summer of 1997, Antonio Asensio sold their stake in Audiovisual Sport to Telefónica, who had just launched its Via Digital platform.
-This operation brought about a standoff in the company, given that the two majority shareholders (Sogecable and Telefonica) held conflicting positions.
+This operation brought about a standoff in the company, given that the two majority shareholders (Sogecable and Telefónica) held conflicting positions.